 Kalleberg, A. L. 2000.
 Nonstandard employment relations: Part-time, temporary and contract work.
 Annual review of sociology, 341-365.

+Kamp, A. (2014).
+Engineering Education in the Rapidly Changing World.
+Rethinking the Mission and Vision on Engineering Education at TU Delft.
+Delft University of Technology.
+Delft, The Netherlands.

 Kealey, T. 2008.
 Sex, science and profits.
 London:Heinemann.

 Knight, A and Ruddock, L 2008.
 Advanced research methods in the built environment.
 Chichester, UK: Wiley-Blackwell